 • habitat loss

-• the impact of invasive species
+• invasive species

-• climate impacts.
+• climate change

-The data in the indicators and assessments will come from reliable public national, state and territory, and non-government sources.
+Data comes from reliable public national, state and territory, and non-government sources.

 Using consistent and transparent measures means that Australians will be able to understand where the environment stands today, whether things are getting better or worse, and what that means for them.